 WooCommerce provides a zoom effect when users hover their mouse cursor over the featured image thumbnail on product pages.
-Learn more about how to remove the product image zoom in WooCommerce.
+Learn more about how to remove the product image zoom from WooCommerce.

 Product Page Sidebar

 WooCommerce automatically includes the standard WordPress theme sidebar on each individual product page.
-Remove WooCommerce Features will strip the sidebar from your product pages automatically.
+You can strip the sidebar from your product pages when necessary.
 Learn more about how to remove the product page sidebar from your site.

 Product Search Redirect on Single Result

-When there is only one product that matches a search query the user is not presented the search results screen at all.
-Instead they are taken directly to the only product that matches what they were looking for.
+When there is only one product that matches a search query the user is not presented with the search results screen at all.
+Instead, they are taken directly to the only product that matches what they were looking for.
 Learn more about disabling the single search result direct in WooCommerce.

 WooCommerce includes a quantity input field on products by default.
 This input shows up on both the individual product page as well as the cart review screen.
 Learn more about how to remove the quantity field from products.